Luke Browning: 2025

-He suffered his first retirement in the Austria sprint race after being caught up in a collision, where his Hitech was struck by Sami Meguetounif's inverted car which had bounced off Arvid Lindblad.
+Browning suffered his first retirement in the Austria sprint race after being caught up in a collision, where his Hitech was struck by Sami Meguetounif's inverted car which had bounced off Arvid Lindblad.
 Nevertheless, he recovered twelve places from P17 in the feature race to finish in fifth position.
 Browning collided with Victor Martins during the final lap of the Silverstone sprint race, and received a penalty which dropped him out of the points.
 He had an incredible charge on Sunday from 12th, as despite treacherous conditions, he made it onto the podium in third.
 In Spa-Francorchamps, Browning's sprint race ended on the opening lap after contact with Richard Verschoor and Jak Crawford.
 He replicated his Silverstone charge in the feature race, improving to third and scoring another podium after starting 12th yet again, despite a spin following his pit stop.
 Browning was dropped out of the points in the Budapest sprint race for gaining an advantage off-track, but rebounded with fourth place the next day.

 Browning secured his first pole in Monza.
 Having finished the sprint in eighth, Browning controlled most of the feature race from pole to seal his first F2 victory.
 In Baku, Browning followed Beganovic home for second in the sprint race, helping Hitech secure a 1-2 finish for the first time since 2020.
 His feature race was more difficult, as he collided with Roman Staněk which necessitated a front wing change.
+A challenging end to the season followed where he qualified outside the top 10 in the final two rounds, and scored only once during the Qatar feature race.
+Browning finished the season fourth in the drivers' standings with one win, one pole and nine podiums.